placebeyondtheclouds/pikvm-zero2w-eth/README.md

 Use cases:

-- to control a server with an old BMC firmware that has broken remote control feature
+- To control a server with an old BMC firmware that has broken remote control feature
-- a jump device to Wake-on-LAN other devices
+- A jump device to Wake-on-LAN other devices
-- building with off the shelf components as a safeguard against supply chain attacks
+- Building with off the shelf components as a safeguard against supply chain attacks

 Main differences between my build and the [official build instructions for Raspberry Pi Zero 2 W](https://docs.pikvm.org/v2/#required-parts):